graphql-python/graphql-relay-py/README.md

 for nodes and for implementing global IDs around local IDs.

  - `node_definitions` returns the `Node` interface that objects can implement, and returns the `node` root field to include on the query type.
     To implement this, it takes a function to resolve an ID to an object, and to determine the type of a given object.
  - `to_global_id` takes a type name and an ID specific to that type name, and returns a "global ID" that is unique among all types.
- - `from_global_id` takes the "global ID" created by `toGlobalID`, and returns the type name and ID used to create it.
+ - `from_global_id` takes the "global ID" created by `to_global_id`, and returns the type name and ID used to create it.
  - `global_id_field` creates the configuration for an `id` field on a node.
  - `plural_identifying_root_field` creates a field that accepts a list of non-ID identifiers (like a username) and maps then to their corresponding objects.

 An example usage of these methods from the [test schema](tests/starwars/schema.py):